 Spot Bid Price Limit

-The bid price limit for Spot instances is ten times on On-Demand price.
-This limit is designed to protect you from incurring unexpected charges.
+The bid price limit for Spot instances is ten times the On-Demand price.
+This limit is designed to help you control costs.

 Spot Fleet Limits